Bawar-F/FIRE--HK2025-/IDENTIFIRE/photos/README-photos.md

 - Avoid spaces: use dashes or underscores

 ## Tips
-- Take photos throughout your work, not just at the end
+- Take photos often throughout your work, not just at the end.
+- Rather take too many photos than not enough.